 2. Sandals Negril Beach Resort & Spa

 In 1988, this Sandals was the first to open on the island.
 It has a great location on Seven Mile Beach, which is one of the most lovely areas on the island.
 Both young and old lovers, no singles or children are allowed here, come to this resort because it has an all-inclusive plan, big rooms, and a plethora of different things to do that keep people on the resort for most of their stay.
 After a renovation in 2015, a large portion of the public spaces and rooms got a new look, with classy decor replaced by modern furniture.
 This is considered by many people as the best Sandals resort and one of the cheapest too.
+Take into account that Sandals Resorts are special for couples and not families.

 In the lobby, there are hanging benches that look out over the main pool.
 There are soft-toned walls and oceanfront terraces with cushioned chairs and a fireplace in the rooms.
 Anticipate to see games of bingo actually happening in the pool; many couples were there.
 The atmosphere is very relaxed, with very little loud entertainment.
 Nevertheless, some previous guests have said that noise can get into their rooms.
 People can see the beach and well-kept grounds from open spaces and a lot of windows.